 Young Artist Awards

-Arts and Culture El Dorado's Young Artist Awards will honor the memory of four bright lights in our community who were great supporters of the arts.
-The awards will be presented to outstanding high school students in each of four categories: music, visual art, theater, and nature-inspired art of any discipline.
+Arts and Culture El Dorado's Young Artist Awards honor the memory of four bright lights in our community who were great supporters of the arts.
+These awards will be presented to outstanding high school juniors and seniors in each of four categories: music, visual art, theater, and nature-inspired art of any discipline.
 The awards are:

 - Richard H. Bush Award for Music